cccbr/belfryprojects/content/docs/020-scoping-project/index.md

  - What of all the component parts can be retained, repaired, reused elsewhere, recycled?
  - Ease of maintenance should be considered in the design of any substantially altered or completely new installation.

 Traditionally, bell frames were located at the level of the louvres.
 Depending on the design of your tower, it may be possible to locate a new frame lower in the tower.
 This may have the advantage of reducing the sound level immediately outside the tower and possibly make the bells sound better at a distance.
 In particular, it should avoid individual bells ‘shouting out’ at certain positions around the tower.
-If you plan to replace a historic old frame by a modern one, this also gives you the option of retaining the old frame in place.
+If you plan to replace an historic old frame by a modern one, this also gives you the option of retaining the old frame in place.
 If you decide to follow this option, there are some points you need to consider:
  - The old frame must be stabilised to avoid parts falling off onto the new bells.
- - If the frame is historic, you may have to provide access for inspection and recording – remember that you may have a solid floor below the old frame.
+ - If the frame is historic, you may have to provide access for inspection and recording – remember that you may not have a solid floor below the old frame.
  - You will also need to have access to the louvres, to check and maintain the grills protecting the tower from access by birds, squirrels and other wildlife.

 ### What other improvements should be made?